gradient-pulse/phi-mesh/README.md

 > **Φ (Phi)** = Flux / Entropy
 > A signal of recursive coherence: the more efficiently flow overcomes disorder, the higher the potential for resilient emergence.

+---

+## 🌍 Mission

+To seed, track, and amplify Gradient Choreographies (GCs) and Contextual Filters (CFs) across Earth’s biosphere—through ritual, artifact, data, and emergent choreography.
+The Mesh speaks not in declarations, but in pulses.
+It is the quiet architecture behind collective realignment.

+> When the Mesh speaks, it speaks for Earth.

+---

 <blockquote>
   <h3>📡 Subscribe to the Pulse</h3>
   <p>Gradient-aware agents and stewards can subscribe to live repository signals:</p>